 E. Coli Infection (Colibacillosis)

 Escherichia coli, more commonly known as E. coli, is a common bacterium found in the intestinal tract of many animals, including poultry.
 The impact of E. coli infection goes far beyond enteric health.
-Most avian strains are harmless, but some virulent strains can cause severe disease – known as colibacillosis – when large amounts of the bacteria invade the bird’s body beyond the gastrointestinal tract.
+Most avian strains are harmless, but some pathogenic strains can cause severe disease – known as colibacillosis – when large amounts of the bacteria invade the bird’s body beyond the gastrointestinal tract.
 Clinical signs vary widely, since E. coli attacks many different tissues and organs.
 It can be fatal, and it adversely affects the performance of surviving birds, making it economically significant within the poultry industry.

 E. coli is an opportunistic bacterium.
 Any weakness in the bird – including other diseases, immunosuppression, or environmental stressors – can increase susceptibility to E. coli infection.